ksadangrit/movies_industry/README.md

 * `year` (num): Year of release

 The data type was confirmed by using the `=ISNUMBER()` and `=ISTEXT()` functions.

-### Questions
-1. What are the highest-earning movies ever, and how has their performance changed over time?
-2. Have there been any shifts in genre popularity across different decades, and why might these changes have occurred?
-3. Do certain types of movies tend to get better ratings from viewers, and how does this relate to their earnings?
-4. How do different movie companies do in terms of earnings, and are there any clear trends?
-5. Is there a connection between how much money is spent on marketing and how much a movie earns?
-6. Do the writers and actors in movies affect viewer ratings and earnings?

-### Objectives
-1. Analyze historical movie performance trends and identify popular trends over time.
-2. Investigate the factors contributing to the popularity of movies, including the roles of directors, actors, and genres.
-3. Explore the evolution of genres across time periods and assess their implications for the movie industry.
-4. Compare movie performance metrics across various countries to discern regional preferences and trends.

 ## Cleaning the data
 - Freeze the header row and make it bold to make it easier to examine the data.